tigoe/LightProjects/docs/led-strips.md

 The [IRLB8721](https://octopart.com/search?q=IRLB8721) MOSFET [(datasheet)](https://www.infineon.com/dgdl/irlb8721pbf.pdf?fileId=5546d462533600a40153566056732591) is similar in specs to the FQP30N06L.
 It too can control up to a 60V, 30A load and can be switched from 3.3V or 5V.
 The pin configuration for this MOSFET is identical to the FQP30N06L, so Figure 2 above will work with this part in place of the previous MOSFET with no other change.

+## Controlling Multi-Channel LED Strips

+Other than single-color LED strips or warm/cool strips, you may want to control RGB or RGBW or RGBAW (red, green, blue, amber, white), or some other variation.
+As long as the strip is not made of addressable LEDs, you can use variations on these same circuits.
+For example, if you've got a strip that's RGBW, you'd need four transistors, one for each channel.